OpenPrinting/libcups/README.md

 - `DEVELOPING.md`: Guidelines for developing code for the CUPS project.
 - `INSTALL.md`: Instructions for building and installing the CUPS library.
 - `LICENSE`: The CUPS license agreement (Apache 2.0).
+- `MIGRATING.md`: Guidance on migrating CUPS 2.x and earlier code to the new CUPS library.
 - `NOTICE`: Copyright notices and exceptions to the CUPS license agreement.
 - `README.md`: This file.